This page explains exactly how the score works and what data goes into it.

 A product with one high-risk additive scores worse than a product with five low-risk ones.
 We think this matches reality better than a flat count.

-Pesticide exposure
+Pesticide risk

 How NYAM combines the signals